-Recently some members of Dr. Becker's team announced their discovery of the four most distant quasars known.
-All the new quasars are terribly faint, a challenge that both teams overcame by peering at them through one of the twin telescopes in Hawaii.
+Recently some members of Dr Becker's team announced their discovery of the four most distant quasars known.
+All the new quasars are terribly faint, a challenge that both teams overcame by peering at them through one of the twin Keck telescopes in Hawaii.
 These are the world's largest, and can therefore collect the most light.
-The new work by Dr. Becker's team analysed the light from all four quasars.
+The new work by Dr Becker's team analysed the light from all four quasars.
 Three of them appeared to be similar to ordinary, less distant quasars.
-However, the fourth and most distant, unlike any other quasar ever seen, showed unmistakable signs of being shrouded in a fog of hydrogen gas.
-This gas is leftover material from the Big Bang that did not condense into stars or quasars.
-It acts like fog because new-born stars and quasars emit mainly ultraviolet light, and hydrogen gas is opaque to ultraviolet.
-Seeing this fog had been the goal of would-be Dark Age astronomers since 1965, when James Gunn and Bruce Peterson spelled out the technique for causing quasars as backlighting beacons to observe the fog's ultraviolet shadow.
+However, the fourth and most distant, unlike any other quasar ever seen, showed unmistakable signs of being shrouded in a fog because new-born stars and quasars emit mainly ultraviolet light, and hydrogen gas is opaque to ultraviolet.
+Seeing this fog had been the goal of would-be Dark Age astronomers since 1965, when James Gunn and Bruce Peterson spelled out the technique for using quasars as backlighting beacons to observe the fog's ultraviolet shadow.

 The fog prolonged the period of darkness until the heat from the first stars and quasars had the chance to ionise the hydrogen (breaking it into its constituent parts, protons and electrons).
 Ionised hydrogen is transparent to ultraviolet radiation, so at that moment the fog lifted and the universe became the well-lit place it is today.
-For this reason, the end of the Dark Age is called the "Epoch of Re-ionisation", because the ultraviolet shadow is visible only in the most distant of the four quasars.
-Dr. Becker's team concluded that the fog had dissipated completely by the time the universe was about 900 million years old, and one-seventh of its current size.
+For this reason, the end of the Dark Age is called the 'Epoch of Re-ionisation'.
+Because the ultraviolet shadow is visible only in the most distant of the four quasars, Dr Becker's team concluded that the fog had dissipated completely by the time the universe was about 900 million years old, and one-seventh of its current size.

-- 66. In the passage, the Dark Age refers to: - a. the period when the universe became cold after the Big Bang. - b. a period about which astronomers know very little. - c. the medieval period when cultural activity seemed to have come to an end. - d. the time that the universe took to heat up after the Big-Bang. - 67.
-Astronomers find it difficult to study the Dark Age because: - a. suitable telescopes are few. - b. the associated events took place aeons ago.c. the energy source that powers a quasar is - unknown. d. their best chance is to study quasars, which are faint objects to begin with. - 68.
-The four most distant quasars discovered recently: - a. could only be seen with quasars discovered recently: - b. appear to be similar to other ordinary, quasars. - c. appear to be shrouded in a fog of hydrogen gas. - d. have been sought to be discovered by Dark Age astronomers since 1965. - 69.
-The fog of hydrogen gas seen through the telescopes: - a. is transparent to hydrogen radiation from stars and quasars in all states. - b. was lifted after heat from stars and quasars ionized it - c. is material which eventually became stars and quasars. - d. is broken into constituent elements when stars and quasars are formed.
+- 97. In the passage, the Dark Age refers to - a. the period when the universe became cold after the Big Bang. - b. a period about which astronomers know very little. - c. the medieval period when cultural activity seemed to have come to an end. - d. the time that the universe took to heat up after the Big Bang. - 98.
+Astronomers find it difficult to study the Dark Age because - a. suitable telescopes are few. - b. the associated events took place aeons ago. - c. the energy source that powers a quasars is unknown. - d. their best chance is to study quasars, which are faint objects to begin with. - 99.
+The four most distant quasars discovered recently - a. could only be seen with the help of large telescopes. - b. appear to be similar to other ordinary, quasars. - c. appear to be shrouded in a fog of hydrogen gas. - d. have been sought to be discovered by Dark Age astronomers since 1965. - 100.
+The fog of hydrogen gas seen through the telescopes - a. is transparent to hydrogen radiation from stars and quasars in all states. - b. was lifted after heat from starts and quasars ionised it. - c. is material which eventually became stars and quasars. - d. is broken into constituent elements when stars and quasars are formed.